tdiprima/wifi-is-radio/README.md

 # WiFi Security Learning Kit 🛜

-A small set of Python scripts for understanding what’s observable on **your own WiFi network**.
+A small set of Python scripts for understanding what's observable on **your own WiFi network**.

 This is about visibility, not breaking in.